ldstep/ldstephensnet/content/notes.md

 ---

+November 27, 2025, at 3:16:34 PM

+The [Orion browser](https://orionbrowser.com/) is now officially out of beta, with version 1.0 released.
+I tested it several times during the beta phase and wanted to revisit it now that it has launched.
+I installed it yesterday, customized the settings, and will be testing it over the next few days to see if it offers any advantages over Safari.

+---

 November 26, 2025, at 10:00:08 AM

 > Take 30 minutes this week to list every critical service you rely on.
 Ask yourself: If this service vanished tomorrow, how would I recover?
 The answer will guide your first step toward true data sovereignty.